mrrusof/mrrusof.github.io/_posts/2016-06-18-how-does-johnson-trotter-work.markdown

 summary: Something something
 ---

-**TODO**

-- Read Johnson's rules.
-- Read Trotter's pseudocode.
-- Read Sedgewicks part on Johnson-Trotter
-  - What is the iterative version?
-  - What are the inefficient formulations that Sedgewick talks about?
-- Write pseudocode for iterative algorithm
-- Implement iterative algorithm
-- Create story
-- Write
-- Publish

 Q: What is the Johnson-Trotter algorithm?

 If you are looking for an explanation of how Steinhaus-Johnson-Trotter algorithm constructs all permutations, keep reading.